 On the shrine world of Palma Alternum was Little Rat, a wiry girl just nine years old.
 She lived in the alleys, the places between the basilicas with towering spires that brushed the clouds, and churches as big as cities on other planets.
 Little Rat had heard of, but had never seen, the subterranean libraries that sprawled for hundreds of miles.

 Little Rat lived for one thing: to find her name – the name meant to be hers but was given to a girl born seven minutes before her.
-The Sisters Hospitaller had only so many to give in a day, and any child born after the names were assigned received a number.
+The Sister Hospitallers had only so many to give in a day, and any child born after the names were assigned received a number.

 Little Rat didn’t even know her number, however.
 The Sister’s space for mewling infants is reserved for those with names; the numbered children are left outside for the Emperor to watch over.
 Those who don’t survive are thrown away in the morning; those who live often wish they hadn’t.
 During her first night outside in the rain, Little Rat’s number had turned to mush.

-While Little Rat had never known her number, she did know the day she was born.
+While Little Rat has never known her number, she does know the day she was born.
 After years of searching, Little Rat found the last girl to be born on the same day as her, the last girl to be given a name.
 Her name: Marianna Diaz.